zuozhenggh/learning-library/solutions-library/oci-move-improve/mds-connect/mds-connect.md

-# Connecting your application with MDS (MySQL Database Cloud Service) on OCI
+# Lab 3: Connecting your application with MDS (MySQL Database Cloud Service) on OCI

 ## Introduction
-This lab walks you through the steps on how to create MDS instance on OCI and how to migrate your database from your OSCommerce App MySQL to MDS on OCI.
-The lab will also focus on how to connect your OSCommerce application with MDS.
+This lab walks you through the steps on how to create MDS instance on OCI and how to migrate your database from your E-Commerce App MySQL to MDS on OCI.
+The lab will also focus on how to connect your E-Commerce application with MDS.

 Estimated Lab Time: 1 hour

 ### Objectives
 * Create a MDS (MySQL Database Cloud Service)
-* Migrate OSCommerce MySQL Database to MDS
+* Migrate E-Commerce MySQL Database to MDS
-* Connect your OSCommerce App with MDS
+* Connect your E-Commerce App with MDS

-## **Step 1:** Create MDS Instance on OCI
+## **Part 1:** Create MDS Instance on OCI
 1. Please login to OCI Console and click MySQL > DB Systems.
 And click Create MySQL DB System.

     ![](./images/1.png "")